peggyo/tmp/Project steps.md

   - Mongoose and dotenv are NPM modules, and are handled the same way you dealt with others. *Hint:* `npm install`.

   - Your database is in the 'cloud'.
 It is not necessary to install any of the database client side software tools (Compass, the MongoDB shell) on Digital Ocean.
 Mongoose is going to handle the database interaction from DO, the same way that it does from your local development project.
 If you want to create a new database for 'production' purposes, you can set all of that up, and initialize it with data, from your local machine.
-You can modify your connection string to connect to the production database, but you can try that from localhost before you deploy the change.
+You can modify your connection string to connect to the production database, and you can test that from localhost before you deploy the change.

   - Your IP address for DO must be whitelisted.
 Do this in MongoDB Atlas, signed into your Admin account.
 Sometimes people had situations where their IP address varied, often from mobile environments.
 In those cases because they had non-sensitive data for course work, they used the 'Allow Access From Anywhere' button.
 (A change to the IP address is more often a problem during development on your local machine.)